julien777z/julien777z/README.md

 I also hold a bachelors degree in Computer Science from an accredited university in Virginia.

-Most of my work nowadays is just writing supporting processes for Bloxlink, which you can view some it here: https://github.com/bloxlink
+Most of my work nowadays is just writing supporting processes for Bloxlink, which you can view some of it here: https://github.com/bloxlink

 <!-- 👉 [let's connect](https://linkedin.com/in/julien-kmec) -->